 synonyms: allegory, moral story/tale, fable

-Matthew tells us that Jesus, immediately after cleansing the Temple, cursed a fig tree (vv.
+Matthew tells us that Jesus, immediately after cleansing the temple, cursed a fig tree (vv.
 18–22), thereby making a symbolic point.
 A fig tree was often symbolic of Israel.
 The fact that this one fig tree had leaves but lacked fruit symbolized Israel’s religious practice (i.e., all the trappings of spirituality but without substance).
 Israel might have had “leaves of practice,” but it lacked the “fruit of repentance and obedience to God,” which was why Jesus told the priests and elders: “Truly I tell you, the tax collectors and the prostitutes are entering the kingdom of God ahead of you” (v.
 31).

-Jesus then asked the question, “Which of the two did the will of his father?”
+Jesus then asked the question the Jewish leaders, “Which of the two did the will of his father?”
 The answer is clear: The son who did the will of his father was the one who eventually obeyed and performed work, though initially refusing to do so.
 Jesus then likened the first son (the obedient one) to tax collectors and prostitutes — the outcasts of Jewish society — because they were people who believed John the Baptist and accepted “the way of righteousness” (v.
 32), in spite of their initial disobedience to the Law.

-Note: The Parable of the Pharisee and the Tax Collector is another parable that highlights this idiom: “actions speak louder than words.”
+Note: The Parable of the Pharisee and the Tax Collector is another parable that highlights this idiom: “Actions speak louder than words.”
 Both parables have a similar theme of outcasts becoming righteous people in God’s eyes.

 This Two Sons Parable, along with many others, is split into two parts.
 Part 1 includes the actual parable of the two sons, contained in vv.
 28–30.
 This first part can be summed up as the father’s invitations and the sons’ responses, followed by the father’s responses to each son.